Your free business.com+ membership unlocks exclusive tech deals and advisor support

 How to build a brand community

 Businesses that want to build a brand community must establish a clear brand voice and cohesive brand design.
-It’s also crucial to develop customer personas and understand the unique characteristics of your target audience.
+It’s also important to develop customer personas and understand the specific needs and behaviors of your target audience.
 These factors will influence your interactions with future community members.

-With your branding and customer personas set, follow these steps to build your brand community.
+With your branding and audience insights in place, follow these steps to build your brand community.

 1. Research existing communities that include your buyer personas.

 Start by examining your buyer personas and researching any existing communities to which they belong.
-Say you sell golf carts and have identified two primary buyer personas:
+For instance, if you’re selling sustainable home products, you might have these two distinct buyer personas:

 After pinpointing communities that include your buyer personas, examine how members communicate with each other within the groups.
 How do they talk?
 What’s important to them?
 Are they discussing unmet needs or brand preferences?
 Can you determine any unexpected ways they might use your product?